 As the number of COVID-19 cases and hospitalizations in Quebec continues to climb at a troubling rate, Premier François Legault is expected to announce a full-fledged lockdown (similar to that of March 2020) and additional curfew measures on Wednesday, French-language news outlet La Presse reported this morning.

-Citing sources within the government, La Presse says the lockdown will be extended to schools, offices, construction, and any other commercial operations deemed inessential, and that a daily curfew will be imposed from 8 or 9 p.m. until morning.
+Citing sources within the government, La Presse says the lockdown will be extended to schools, offices, construction, and other commercial operations deemed nonessential.
+A daily curfew will be imposed from 8 or 9 p.m. until morning.
 These measures will reportedly come into effect on Saturday, January 9, for three to four weeks.

 What an added curfew element — a first for Quebec since the start of the pandemic — will mean for restaurants, many already standing on their last leg, remains to be seen: Details of the new restriction and its enforcement are reportedly being discussed today with Quebec public security officials.
 Looking elsewhere, in Paris, a coronavirus curfew imposed in November meant a nightly ban on takeout and food delivery, but in San Francisco, takeout and delivery were spared when a curfew came into effect on November 30.

 Restaurants in Montreal that have not shuttered — either temporarily or permanently — amid the lockdown rely exclusively on takeout and delivery.
-For those catering to a nighttime crowd, a strict “Paris-style” curfew could mean yet another hurdle to their abridged operations.
+A strict “Paris-style” curfew would mean yet another hurdle to their abridged operations.